chooyan-eng/crop_your_image/README.md

 # crop_your_image

-A flutter plugin which provides a Widget for cropping images.
+A flutter plugin which provides `Crop` Widget for cropping images.

-crop_your_image is controllable via `CropController` from whatever your Widgets designed with your brand.
+crop_your_image provides only minimum UI for deciding cropping area inside images.
+Other UI parts, such as "Crop" button or "Change Aspect Ratio" button, need to be prepared by each app developers.

+This policy helps app developers to build "Cropping page" with the design of their own brand.In order to control the actions for cropping images, you can use `CropController` from whatever your Widgets.

 ![Image Cropping Preview](https://github.com/chooyan-eng/crop_your_image/raw/main/assets/cropyourimage.gif)